What do Germany, the Netherlands, France and Belgium have in common? In 2017, they were the four biggest exporters in the EU.

 The first glance at HBOR’s new web

 The website encourages entrepreneurs to consider exporting opportunities, insisting there’s never been a better time to try it.
 There are no more trade blocks.
-Communication, travel and transport is easier than ever.
+Communication, travel and transport are easier than ever.
 Trade agreements are in place.
 All of the above put together means goods and services are being traded at an unprecedented intensity.

 Additionally, it provides complete and thorough information in one place.
 For those dwelling on whether ‘to export or not to export’, the website gives arguments why entrepreneurs should take the leap, such as the fact that: